Richard's Practice AreasProfile

-Rich is Of Counsel to our health and criminal law practice groups in the Albany office.
-In addition to focusing on Medicare, Medicaid and False Claims prosecutions and investigations, and corporate compliance, Rich works with the firm’s white collar criminal defense attorneys where he represents individuals and entities in every stage of criminal and regulatory investigations and prosecutions.
+Richard is Of Counsel to our health and criminal law practice groups in the Albany office.
+In addition to focusing on Medicare, Medicaid and False Claims prosecutions and investigations, and corporate compliance, Richard works with the firm’s white collar criminal defense attorneys where he represents individuals and entities in every stage of criminal and regulatory investigations and prosecutions.

 - New York State

 Prior to joining O’Connell and Aronowitz, Rich was lead prosecutor for then Attorney General Andrew Cuomo’s top-to-bottom investigation of the homecare industry.
 His work resulted in over 100 criminal convictions of home health aides, licensed health care agencies, schools, nurses, and $40 million in restitution.
 Recoveries for New York State are among the largest in U.S. history.